wolf-null/google-api-stuff/README.md

 WARNING: It won't work with other authorization mechanisms (will require some modifications in connect() method

 ### SOURCES ###
+I used mostly these things to figure out WTF is happening and HOWTO do such a simple thing like editing cells
   - Official docs: https://developers.google.com/sheets/api/quickstart/python
   - Some stackoverflow shamanism: https://stackoverflow.com/questions/59727373/update-cell-background-color-for-google-spreadsheet-using-python